 When Daisuke pulled a lever, the combined robot brushed lunar dust with its left arm.
 “Left arm, check.”

 “On its way.”
 Lucille’s largest monitor displayed the view from Zephyr-Alpha-Purple.
 The purple robot bounded over craters to stand between the enormous legs and chest.
-Zephyr Purple alone stood almost as tall as the conglomerations.
+Zephyr Purple alone stood as tall as the conglomerations.
 The purple pilots appeared at attention on Lucille’s monitors.
 “Just like we planned, everyone.
 Charlie, Daisuke, fold our arms.”